 A PostScript (.ps or .prn) file is created.

-Note: If you don't have a PostScript printer, you can download a PostScript printer driver from the Adobe website at www.adobe.com/support/downloads.
-After you install the driver, complete steps 2a-2b.
+Note: If you don't have a PostScript printer, you can download a PostScript printer driver from the Adobe website.
+After you install the driver, then complete step 2.
 If you select the Adobe PDF printer, deselect "Do Not Send Fonts To 'Adobe PDF'" to create a PostScript file.

 - If Acrobat Distiller creates a PDF file, proceed to Troubleshoot Acrobat PDFMaker.

-- If Acrobat Distiller doesn't create a PDF file, proceed to step 3.
+- If Acrobat Distiller doesn't create a PDF file, proceed to the next step.

 - If the file doesn't indicate why Acrobat Distiller couldn't create the PDF file, create a Word document that contains only a few words.
 Then try to create a PDF file from that document using the Adobe PDF printer and the Acrobat Distiller application: